JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/amazon_warehouse.md

     title: "Warehouse 1"

 solution1: EVt9vYqEoDg
+solution2: -2D90I-wZKs
+solution3: 0PO4S8Omn30
 ackermannRobot: NCC9bn-v_Ro
 robotgeometry: FPPF27QIRHw
 ---

 ## Goal

-The objective of this practice is to implement the logic that allows a holonomic logistics robot to deliver shelves to the required place by making use of the location of the robot.
+The objective of this practice is to implement the logic that allows a logistics robot to deliver shelves to the required place by making use of the location of the robot.
 The robot is equipped with a map and knows its current location in it.
 The main objective will be to find the shortest path to complete the task.

 {% include gallery caption="Gallery" %}